 Lutgens & Tarbuck, The Atmosphere: An Introduction to Meteorology, 14/E; Prentice Hall.

 Look around and find the best option for your budget and needs.
-The book is available as a new or used physical copy, as well as a rental.
-Get it early to get the best price but you will need on week 1.
+The book is available as a new or used physical copy, a digital copy, as well as a rental.
+Get it early to get the best price but you will need the book on week 1.